Emergya/ubuntu_16.04-drupal/README.md

 docker-compose -f dev-compose.yml exec $ENV_VHOST \
   /bin/bash -c 'cd /var/www/html; composer install; chown -R $DEVELOPER_USER:www-data /var/www/html'
 ```
-   * If you want a database to be deployed as initial database, you can place it in '$PROJECT_DIR/data/initial.sql'.
+    * If you also want a database to be deployed as initial database, you can place it in '$PROJECT_DIR/data/initial.sql'.
 Note that it must include the 'CREATE DATABASE' and 'USE $database' statements at the begining and that you must set the following enviroment variable also:
 ```
 export MYSQL_DBNAME="your-db-name"
 ```